Prose Prize

 Winner: Elissa Favero teaches visual arts histories at Cornish College of the Arts in Seattle and has worked as an educator at the National Museum of Women in the Arts and at the Seattle Art Museum.
 She earned a B.A. in art history and environmental studies from Williams College and an M.A. in art and architectural history from the University of Washington.
 Elissa’s writing often centers art and landscape, and her art criticism, book reviews, and essays have appeared in Temporary Art Review, The Rumpus, Terrain.org, and River Teeth Journal’s Beautiful Things series.
 She is currently working toward her M.F.A. in creative nonfiction at the Rainier Writing Workshop.

-Her winning chapbook Children of Rivers and Trees will published by Newfound in spring of 2024.
+Her winning chapbook Children of Rivers and Trees was published by Newfound in spring of 2024.

 Finalists: Angeline Meitzler and Steffan Triplett.